 There is only one phase III clinical trial with ganaxolone, which is currently ongoing, and its completion is planned for year 2016.
 It is a multicenter, randomized, double-blind and placebo-controlled study investigating efficacy and safety of ganaxolone as add-on antiepileptic therapy for adult patients with partial-onset seizures that were not controlled with previous therapy.
 In Cohort 1, the study lasts for 9 weeks, and then the patients will enter open-label phase for 52 weeks.
 In the first 9 weeks, placebo or two doses of ganaxolone will be tested (1200mg/day and 1800mg/day), and in the open-label phase the dose of 1800mg/day open label ganaxolone will be used.
 A second cohort will receive 1800 mg/day ganaxolone or placebo for 12 weeks and then enter the one year open label phase.
-Primary outcome of the study is percentage change in seizure frequency per 28 days relative to baseline in the second cohort, and the outcomes in the open-label phase are change in seizure frequency, responder rate, percentage of seizure-free patients, change in percentage of seizure-free days and clinician’s and patient’s global impression of change[66].
+Primary outcome of the study is percentage change in seizure frequency per 28 days relative to baseline in the second cohort, and the outcomes in the open-label phase are change in seizure frequency, responder rate, percentage of seizure-free patients, change in percentage of seizure-free days and clinician’s and patient’s global impression of change 66.

 SAFETY AND TOLERABILITY

 When tried on usual battery of preclinical safety tests ganaxolone caused only dose-dependent and reversible sedation of experimental animals, while the other findings were unremarkable.
-Ganaxolone did not show mutagenicity or reproductive toxicity when given to both male and female rats [18].
+Ganaxolone did not show mutagenicity or reproductive toxicity when given to both male and female rats 18.

 Although human experiences with ganaxolone are still limited (about 1000 patients received this drug until now), from what was published so far it appears that its safety profile is rather beneficial.
 No serious adverse reactions that could be ascribed to ganaxolone with certainty were described in published reports, and the adverse reactions that were described are actually extension of pharmacological action of ganaxolone, and depend on its dose.
 Since this drug enhances GABA-mediated inhibitory transmission in central nervous system, it is not surprising that the most frequent adverse effect is somnolence, which affects less than 20% of patients taking ganaxolone.
 In small children, paradoxical irritability and agitation were noted in less than 10% of cases, what is analogous to similar paradoxical effects observed in the same population with classic sedatives as benzodiazepines.
 Only in a few cases these adverse effects were severe enough to require withdrawal from the therapy with ganaxolone.
 While these experiences seem promising, larger picture about safety profile of ganaxolone will have to wait for completion of new clinical trials.